mathiskakal/moonshot/documents/rexmax-specifications.md

 > [!NOTE]
 > This document has been anonymised in order to comply with the customer's demands regarding the publication of source code and documents on a publicly-accessible repository.
 All this redacted information WILL however be revealed during presentation for a better context.
 Thank you in advance for your understanding.

+> [!CAUTION]
+> Viewing this document in dark mode might produce unreadable mermaid diagrams, it is therefore recommended to view it in light mode.

 ### 1) Document Purpose

 The goal of this document is to bring together every stage of thinking and decision-making behind RexMax into a single source.
 It aims to define the project as clearly and unambiguously as possible, while also tracing the data, reasoning, and choices that shaped that definition.